-Gounaris Abboud, LPA’s drug charge defense lawyers can give you the edge you need for a successful outcome in your case.
+Gounaris Abboud, LPA’s drug charge defense lawyer can give you the edge you need for a successful outcome in your case.

-Our criminal defense lawyers received some of Ohio’s most prestigious awards for their exemplary legal skill and dedication to their clients.
+Our criminal defense lawyers received some of Ohio’s most prestigious awards for their exemplary legal skills and dedication to their clients.